cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

    The frame data used by the quick setup defaults to that with a 4096 Hz sample rate.
-However, if analysing sources with frequencies above about 1.6 kHz this should be switched, using the ``--samplerate`` flag to using the 16 kHz sampled data.
+However, if analysing sources with frequencies above about 1.6 kHz this should be switched, using the ``--samplerate`` flag, to using the 16 kHz sampled data.
 By default, if analysing hardware injections for any of the advanced detector runs the 16 kHz data will be used due to frequency of the fastest pulsar being above 1.6 kHz.